bodrick/awesome/TOPICS.md

 ## openai-proxy

-*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀 专为LLM提供的转发服务 ·  一键部署你的专属AI代理  · An efficient forwarding service designed for LLMs. · Deploy your exclusive AI agent with one click · LLM Proxy
+*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀  一键部署你的专属AI代理  · An efficient forwarding service designed for LLMs. · Deploy your exclusive AI agent with one click · OpenAI API Reverse Proxy · ChatGPT API Proxy

 ## proxy

-*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀 专为LLM提供的转发服务 ·  一键部署你的专属AI代理  · An efficient forwarding service designed for LLMs. · Deploy your exclusive AI agent with one click · LLM Proxy
+*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀  一键部署你的专属AI代理  · An efficient forwarding service designed for LLMs. · Deploy your exclusive AI agent with one click · OpenAI API Reverse Proxy · ChatGPT API Proxy
 *   [typicode/hotel](https://github.com/typicode/hotel) - 🏩 A simple process manager for developers.
 Start apps from your browser and access them using local domains
 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 *   [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.